gklyne/annalist/src/annalist_root/annalist/views/help/login-help.md

 # Login page

-The intended means of user authentication is via a third party login service:
+The intended means of user authentication is via a third party login service (using HTTPS - see below):

 * Enter a local username (which is how Annalist will identify you, independently of any third party authentication account you may use), select an identity provider (IDP) (e.g. `Google`) and click **Login**.
 * If you are not already logged in to the IDP you will be asked to login via their site.
 Then the IDP will ask your permission to disclose basic identifying information (email, first name and last name) to Annalist.
 This step is skipped if you have completed these actions previously.